macromaniac/mp3/README.md

 I use my phone to listen to music, but then it's tempting to goof off on my phone, so I built this.

-I have prolly 100 hours of usage in it.
 You can see it like an ipod shuffle using videos from youtube-dl.
+I have used it for about 100 hours.

-Be careful, when you use it in public people think it's a bomb.
+The only downside is when you use it in public people think it's a bomb.